Sheep-y/MarsHorizonMods/SkipAnimations/Readme.md

 # Compatibility #

-The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be otherwise compatible with Steam and Epic (Windows only).
+The mod is developed and tested on Mars Horizon version 1.4.1, GOG.com, but should be compatible with Steam and Epic on Windows/Wine/Proton.
 All game languages are supported.

 This mod does not change save games or game files.

-Due to the number of screen it mods and the number of information it pulls, each non-minor game updates have a considerable chance of breaking something.
+Due to the number of screen it mods and the number of information it pulls, each non-minor game updates have a good chance of breaking something.
 Good luck!

-This mod is compatible with my other mods: Deep Space Slots, Informed, Mission Control, Payload QA, and Zhant.

 # Troubleshoot #